gw-wiscon/homebridge-philipstv/README.md

 ]
  ```

-Example accessory config for models from 2014 onwards (needs to be added to the homebridge config.json):
+Example accessory config for models **from 2014 and 2015** (needs to be added to the homebridge config.json):
  ```
 "accessories": [
 	{